PhamThanhMinh145/Project_banhang/README.md

 ![Edit](/assert/images/edit.png)

-For more information, please read the specification document in the .doc file: Specification of KIDS TOY STORE
+For more information, please read the specification document in the .doc file: Specification of KIDS TOY STORE.docx

 Ask for me **thanhminh1452000@gmail.com** or [Facebook](https://www.facebook.com/thanhmin145/)